Saturday, May 12, 2012

 "GET THE FUCK ON THE GROUND!"
 I say in case they doubt my sincerity.

 There is hesitation on their part.
-Their mind conflicted that maybe they can get away.
-But the cooler side of their thought process prevails and they obey my order to get down.
+Their mind conflicted that maybe they could get away.
+But the cooler side of their thought process prevails, and they obey my order to get down.

-All three suspects eat the dirt at the same time my sergeant/homeowner drives-up.
-His car not yet in park when he jumps out of the car and runs up to the suspects.
+All three suspects eat the dirt while my sergeant/homeowner drives up.
+His car was not yet in the park when he jumped out of the car and ran up to the suspects.

-While he was telling the bad guys how he really felt about them, the cavalry arrived.
-Just about the whole team was there and we secured the bad guys in handcuffs.
+The cavalry arrived while he was telling the bad guys how he felt about them.
+Just about the whole team was there, and we secured the bad guys in handcuffs.
 We briefly stood around and gave each other high-fives for a job well done.

-“Okay”, I say to break-up the awkwardness.
-“Hey did anyone check the SUV to make sure there was nobody in side it?”
+"Okay," I say to break up the awkwardness.
+"Hey, did anyone check the SUV to ensure there was nobody inside it?"
 I ask.

 We all look at each other dumbfounded.

-“No”, one of the officer’s said as he shakes his head.
+"No", one of the officers said as he shook his head.

-We all turn around and light the cab of the truck with our 24,000 candle bright maglights.
+We all turn around and light the truck's cab with our 24,000-candle-bright maglights.

-In the rear of the SUV there was a male sitting there quietly.
-He tried to use the drivers side seat as concealment with the hopes we’d never discover him.
+In the rear of the SUV, a male was sitting quietly.
+He tried to use the driver's side seat as concealment with the hopes we'd never discover him.

 "Shit", I said.